ISO 6346: Calculation step 2

 Each of the numbers calculated in step 1 is multiplied by 2position, where position is the exponent to base 2.
 Position starts at 0, from left to right.

 The following table shows the multiplication factors:

 Calculation step 3

 If the final difference is 10, then the check digit becomes 0.
 To ensure that this does not happen the standard recommends that serial numbers should not be used which produce a final difference of 10; however, there are containers in the market which do not follow this recommendation, so handling this case has to be included if a check digit calculator is programmed.

-Notice that step (ii) to (v) is a calculation of the remainder found after division of (i) by 11.
-Most programming languages have a modulo operator for this.
-Attention should be paid to how it works in the language chosen; i. e. if it gives back the decimal rest or the integer rest in order to get proper results.
+Virtually all programming languages have a modulo operator for step 3; some languages (also) return the decimal portion which must be multiplied by 11 to get a proper modulo.
 11 is used as divisor because a container number has 11 letters and digits in total.
 In step 1 the numbers 11, 22 and 33 are left out as they are multiples of the divisor.